cedmonds19/proj2/README.md

 A Python project aimed at community detection for tweets about four different artists, network modeling, classification, and prediction.
 Our project contains two main portions of code:
-* Tweet Crawling and Sentiment Analysis using Tweepy API and the TextBlob framework for language processing
+* Tweet Crawling and Sentiment Analysis using:
+  - Tweepy API
+  - Preprocessor package for langauge processing and cleaning
+  - TextBlob framework for sentiment analysis tools

 <img width="757" alt="Screenshot 2023-04-30 at 12 55 10 PM" src="https://user-images.githubusercontent.com/56307593/235365893-378433ae-725c-4d6d-a781-44552224282b.png">